-The Southern Living Plant Collection is proud to present the Jubilation Gardenia, a delightful reinvention of a Southern classic.
-Most people plant gardenias for their extravagantly fragrant blooms, and the Jubilation is as aromatic as they come.
-The Jubilation allows you to enjoy breathtaking white double blooms with intoxicatingly rich aromas throughout much of the year!
-This variety is remarkably easy to maintain once established in your garden or landscape.
-In addition, the Jubilation is disease, as well as deer, resistant.
+The Southern Living Plant Collection is proud to present the Jubilation Gardenia (Gardenia jasminoides ‘Leeone’ PP21983), a delightful reinvention of a Southern classic.
+Most people plant gardenias for their extravagantly fragrant blooms, and the Jubilation is just about as aromatic as they come.
+It produces delightful white double blooms with intoxicatingly rich aromas.
+It has a large initial bloom in late spring, and thenreblooms periodically through summer and fall.
 Year after year, you’ll never get tired of the sweet scent of the Jubilation Gardenia.

 Jubilation Gardenia Care

 Hardy in USDA Zones 7-10

 Plant in Full Sun to Part Shade depending on your location.
 Gardenias in hotter climates grow best when they receive morning sun and afternoon shade.
 Consequently, in colder zones, such as from 7a to 8a, plant in full sun for best results.

 Water regularly for the first few months.
 This will encourage it to develop deep roots that will help ensure its future success.

 Fertilize in early spring with a slow-release, balanced fertilizer, or use an organic acidic fertilizer every couple months in spring to keep this plant happy and healthy.

 Find a suitable planting location for your new gardenia based on the growing specifications listed above.